What is an Ecommerce Landing Page?

 Offering discounts is one way to drive people toward action.
 You might offer a discount to welcome new customers like Plated has done in this example below.

 It’s important to note that while “free stuff” will attract some users, be careful to phrase your landing pages copy in a way that highlights the value of your product.
 The reason why the Plated example works so well is that they show the offer compared to the regular price, they let you know how much you can save (up to $159!), and list the benefits of the service–chef-designed recipes, no meal-planning, etc.

 We’re willing to bet that you typically read a few reviews before buying something online.
 After all, 97% of customers check out product reviews before making a purchase, and product ratings and reviews can increase conversions by up to 270%.
 According to KlientBoost research, landing pages that included reviews with star ratings converted more often than those without star ratings included.

-Consider adding reviews from an outside site like TrustPilot or Google, like Bean Box has done here:
+Consider adding reviews from an outside site like TrustPilot or Google.

 Social proof isn’t limited to star-reviews, though.
-This example from Birchbox is especially effective, as they’ve included real names, a photo, and an image of the product alongside the testimonial.
+Social proof is also especially when you include real names, a photo, and an image of the product alongside the testimonial.

 Limit On-Page Distractions

 As is the case with other types of landing pages, e-commerce landing pages work best when there aren’t multiple on-page elements competing for the viewer’s attention.